 Intensity-modulated radiation therapy

-Intensity-modulated radiation therapy (IMRT) is a more advanced way to deliver external-beam radiation therapy to the breast.
-The intensity of the radiation directed at the breast is varied to target the tumor more precisely, give a uniform distribution of radiation throughout the breast tissue, and avoid damaging healthy tissue more than is possible with traditional radiation treatment.
-IMRT may reduce the dose to nearby important organs, such as the heart and lung, and reduce the risks of some immediate side effects, such as peeling of the skin during treatment.
-This can be especially important for women with medium to large breasts who are at greater risk for side effects such as peeling and burns, compared with women with smaller breasts.
-IMRT also may help to reduce long-term effects on the breast tissue that were common with older radiation techniques such as hardness, swelling, or discoloration.
-However, IMRT may not be appropriate for every patient.
+Intensity-modulated radiation therapy (IMRT) is a more advanced way to give external-beam radiation therapy to the breast.
+The intensity of the radiation directed at the breast is varied to better target the tumor, spreading the radiation more evenly throughout the breast.
+The use of IMRT lessens the radiation dose and the possible damage to nearby organs, such as the heart and lung, and lower the risks of some immediate side effects, such as peeling of the skin during treatment.
+This can be especially important for women with medium to large breasts who have a higher risk of side effects, such as peeling and burns, compared with women with smaller breasts.
+IMRT may also help to lessen the long-term effects on the breast tissue that were common with older radiation techniques such as hardness, swelling, or discoloration.

 Learn more about radiation therapy .

-Chemotherapy may be given intravenously (injected into a vein) or occasionally orally (by mouth), and is usually given in cycles.
-Chemotherapy may be given before surgery to both shrink a large tumor and reduce the risk of recurrence or adjuvant therapy given after surgery to reduce the risk of recurrence.
-Chemotherapy is also commonly given at the time of a metastatic breast cancer recurrence.
-Patients in clinical trials may be offered new drugs or new combinations of existing drugs.
+Chemotherapy may be given before surgery to shrink a large tumor and reduce the risk of recurrence, called neoadjuvant chemotherapy.
+It may also be given after surgery to reduce the risk of recurrence, called adjuvant chemotherapy.
+Chemotherapy is also given if a patient has a metastatic breast cancer recurrence.

 - Methotrexate (multiple brand names)

-The side effects of chemotherapy depend on the individual and the drug and the dose used, but can include fatigue, hair loss, risk of infection, nausea and vomiting, loss of appetite, and diarrhea.
+The side effects of chemotherapy depend on the individual and the drug and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
 These side effects usually go away once treatment is finished.
-Rarely, long-term side effects may occur, such as heart damage, nerve damage, or secondary cancers, but studies have shown that these side effects do not shorten a woman's survival time.
+Rarely, long-term side effects may occur, such as heart damage, nerve damage, or secondary cancers, but studies have shown that these side effects do not shorten a person’s life.

 Learn more about chemotherapy and preparing for treatment .
 The medications used to treat cancer are continually being evaluated.
 Talking with your doctor is often the best way to learn about the medications prescribed for you, their purpose, and their potential side effects or interactions with other medications.
 Learn more about your prescriptions by using searchable drug databases .

-Generally, a recurrence is detected when a person has symptoms.
-These symptoms depend on the site of the recurrence and may include:
+Generally, a recurrence is found when a person has symptoms.
+These symptoms depend on where in the body the cancer returns and may include: